Agathokakological Nincompoop Monk

 Sound: Humming restroom exhaust fan.

-Thoughts: How does he manage to keep this restroom so consistently spotless?
+Thoughts: How does he keep this restroom so consistently spotless?

-Does he wipe it clean each time I visit him, or is it always in this condition?
+Does he clean it every time I visit, or is it always like this?

 At least he smiled.
-Did he smile because of my awkward behavior?
+Did he smile because of my awkwardness?

-Should I ask him about the shattered viewport?
+Should I ask him about the cracked viewport?

 No, I’ll ask him.
 It’s just a question, after all.